rune/rune/docs/docs/advanced/server-side-logic.md

 }
 ```

-This will exclusively check files named `logic.js`/`logic.ts` or files in a `logic` folder for the Rune SDK rules.
-If your logic is split across multiple files and a bundler is used to produce a single file, you might specify which files to lint yourself with:
+The Rune eslint plugin will by default check files named `logic.js`/`logic.ts` or files in a `logic` folder for the Rune SDK rules.
+If needed, you can specify more files to lint yourself with:

 ```json
 {